Search for long-lived heavy neutrinos in the decays of B mesons produced in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Introduction

 The present search takes as a framework the phenomenology described in Ref.~\cite{bondarenko}.
 The underlying assumption is that the \PN states are not mass degenerate, which implies that they are produced and decay independently, or, alternatively, that their degeneracy is so close that they can be considered a single particle for all practical purposes in this search.
 This search can be formulated in terms of a single \PN, parametrized by its mass \mN and its mixing amplitudes to the three lepton flavour families, denoted as $V_{\Pe\PN}$, $V_{\PGm\PN}$, and $V_{\PGt\PN}$.
 The quantity \V is defined as $\V \equiv \Ve + \Vu + \Vt$, and the mixing ratios \fl, with $\ell=(\Pe, \PGm, \PGt)$, are defined as $\fl \equiv \Vl/\V$, with $\fe+\fu+\ft=1$ by construction.
 The proper mean lifetime of the heavy neutrino, \tauN, depends on \mN and \V as $\tauN \sim \abs{V_\PN}^{-2} \mN^{-5}$.

 Searches for HNLs have been performed by several experiments using a wide range of techniques.
-Early searches were performed in beam-dump experiments; \eg the CHARM~\cite{CHARM}, the NuTeV~\cite{NuTeV:1999kej}, and the BEBC~\cite{Barouki_2022,WA66:1985mfx} experiments were sensitive to HNL masses up to about 2\GeV.
+In the mass range investigated in the present analysis, $1<\mN<3\GeV$, early searches were performed in beam-dump experiments; \eg the CHARM~\cite{CHARM}, the NuTeV~\cite{NuTeV:1999kej}, and the BEBC~\cite{Barouki_2022,WA66:1985mfx} experiments were sensitive to HNL masses up to about 2\GeV.
 Searches have been performed by $\Pep\Pem$~B-factory experiments, such as Belle~\cite{Belle:2013ytx} and BaBar~\cite{BaBar:2022cqj}.
 At the CERN LHC, limits on heavy neutral leptons have been set by the ATLAS~\cite{ATLAS2019,ATLAS2022}, CMS~\cite{CMS:trilepton,CMS:SSdilepton,CMS:hnlTau,WHNLpaper,EXO_21_013,CMS:2024ake}, and LHCb~\cite{LHCb:2014osd,LHCb2021} experiments.

 This search probes long-lived \PN states that can be produced in the leptonic or semileptonic decays of B mesons, through the small admixture of SM neutrinos.
-A novel and key feature of the analysis is the use of a special \PQb-hadron-enriched sample of proton-proton (pp) collision data, referred to as the B-parking data sample~\cite{RKpaper}, which was collected at a centre-of-mass energy of 13\TeV by the CMS experiment.
+A novel and key feature of the analysis is the use of a special \PQb-hadron-enriched sample of proton-proton (pp) collision data, referred to as the B-parking data sample~\cite{EXO-23-007,RKpaper}, which was collected at a centre-of-mass energy of 13\TeV by the CMS experiment.
 This data sample corresponds to an integrated luminosity of 41.6\fbinv and contains of order $10^{10}$ \bbbar events.

 The use of \PB meson decays as the source of neutrinos provides sensitivity complementary to that of previous CMS HNL searches~\cite{CMS:trilepton,CMS:SSdilepton,CMS:hnlTau,WHNLpaper,EXO_21_013,CMS:2024ake}, which have exploited on-shell \PW~boson decays as the source of neutrinos.
 The \PB mesons are more abundant in LHC events than \PW~bosons and, because $m_\PB \ll m_\PW$, \PN states produced in \PB decays generally have lower momenta than those produced in \PW boson decays.
 For the long-lived HNLs considered in this search, with \ctau ranging from a few microns to a few metres, the softer momentum spectrum leads to a higher fraction of heavy neutrinos decaying within the CMS tracker volume.
 This volume corresponds to a distance, \Lxy, in the transverse plane between the HNL decay vertex and the luminous region of $\Lxy < 1\unit{m}$.